 - Age

 - Disability

 - Gender

 - Gender reassignment

-- Marriage and civil partnerships

-- Pregnancy and maternity
+- Pregnancy and maternityRace

-- Race

 - Religion and belief

 - Sexual orientation

+- Marriage and civil partnerships

 The Equality Act 2010 requires SFJ Awards to make 'reasonable adjustments' to enable disabled people to complete training and gain qualifications.
 SFJ Awards expect each training centre to operate a reasonable adjustments policy.
 This should be appropriate to licence-linked programmes and their assessment.
 Learners must declare their needs prior to the assessment and all necessary reasonable adjustment arrangements must have been approved by SFJ Awards and implemented before the time of their assessment.